A diagram-free approach to the stochastic estimates in regularity structures: Estimates

 We remark that these three exponents are natural: The first exponent $\alpha-2$ captures the bare (distributional) regularity of $\delta \Pi^-_{x}-{\rm d}\Gamma^*_{xz} \Pi^-_{z}$ at an arbitrary point, which is not better than the one of $\delta \Pi^-_{x}$ or $\Pi^{-}_z$, and does not depend on $\beta$.
 If $y=z$, the sum $\kappa+\alpha-2$ of the two first exponents emerges and describes the regularity of the expression $\delta \Pi^-_{x}-{\rm d}\Gamma^*_{xz} \Pi^-_{z}$ near the secondary base point $z$, which does not depend on $\beta$; it makes the gain of $\kappa$ appear that arises from the weight in $w(z)$.
 Finally, the sum $\kappa+|\beta|-2$ is dictated by scaling; passing from $w(z)$ back to $\bar w$ removes a length to the power $\kappa$, leads to $|\beta|-2$, in line with (\ref{eq:mal_dual_annealed}) and ultimately (\ref{eq:pi_minus_generic}).

-As in the proof of Proposition~\ref{prop:reconstr_reg} in order to apply reconstruction for the rough-path increments of $\delta\Pi_x^-$ we need to appeal to (weak) continuity in the active variable.
-Therefore, we need the analogue of Remark~\ref{rem:1} for the Malliavin derivatives, the proof of which follows along the same lines and is postponed to Section~\ref{sec:proof_rem}.
+As in the proof of Proposition~\ref{prop:reconstr_reg}, for the reconstruction of the rough-path increments of $\delta\Pi_x^-$ we require (weak) continuity in the active variable.
+Therefore, we need -- in a purely qualitative way -- the analogue of Proposition~\ref{rem:1} on the level of Malliavin derivatives, the proof of which follows along the same lines and is postponed to Section~\ref{sec:proof_rem}.